 Are you looking to secure a car loan but concerned your credit score might have an impact on what options are available to you?
 Many of us will be aware that our credit rating will influence our access to borrow money, particularly for high-worth loans such as for a car.
 You might be wondering how to get a car finance deal with bad credit.
 The great news is that it is possible.

 We’ll guide you through some of the ways you can access financing deals for cars even if you don’t have a shining credit score.
-From explaining what a credit score is to applying for a car loan with poor credit scores and tips to improve your chances of getting a financing deal approved with bad credit, we’ll help navigate some of the questions that often come up.
+From explaining what a credit score is to applying for a car loan with poor credit scores and tips to improve your chances of getting car finance with bad credit, we’ll help navigate some of the questions that often come up.

 What is a credit score?